tunaphish/blog/content/notes/my-personal-aesthetic.md

 title: My Personal Aesthetic
 ---
 # abg
-I've been seeing this visual trend a lot and I kind of want to emulate a guy version of it.
+I've been seeing this visual trend a lot and I kind of want to emulate a male version of it.
 A lot of the aesthetics are really cool.
 I am also probably misattributing characteristics that don't define an ABG but it's just a general inspiration for me and not necessarilly a 1:1 of what I want to achieve.

-Writing this out made me realize what aesthetic I want to strive for whereas it was lost on me for a while.
-Can't wait!
+# statement pieces
+This is okay.
+Not every piece of your wardrobe should be a statement piece.
+The rest of your outfit is meant to complement that statement piece.

 # list of things I like : )
 1. delicate floral tattoos